 better performance from their jib booms

-Over TWENTY-TWO THOUSAND video makers have watched my video about jibs.
+Over TWENTY-FOUR THOUSAND video makers have watched my video about jibs.

 As they are, jibs are usually limited to raising and lowering the camera with the lens pointed straight out from the boom and swinging the camera around a stationary stand.
 I’ve invented several ways to get beyond those limitations and I put those methods into this 24-minute video, Enable Your Jib to Do More.

 One thing that prompted my invention of the remotely steerable fluid head was that performance by Jaclyn Steele.
 In the conceptual stages of this video, I knew I wouldn’t have much room to move my main camera around behind the packed audience in the small room.
 I knew I could swing my ten-foot jib seven feet to the left and seven feet to the right above the audience, but I’d need to be able to pan & tilt and focus the camera while standing at the base of the jib.
 It would be a plus if I could change focal length, too.

 It turned out there wasn’t room for the jib stand at the back of the room after all, so I wound up just moving from place to place back there using a long lens while four un-manned, static cameras captured continuous footage.
 By the time I found out there wasn’t room for the jib, I’d already built the steerable head and adapted the remote focus and zoom motors.